BasicAcid/tagger/Readme.md

 # Tagger

     A script that search files based on tags enclosed inside the filename.

     I use it a lot so maybe it will be useful to someone.

+There are three versions in this repo:

+- *tagger.sh*

     Simple and stupid, not safe at all (perform Bash eval and recursive calls), but it works.

+- *tagger.hs*

+    A version in Haskell I wrote mostly for fun.

+    It still call grep behind the scene, but parse tags with Parsec.

+    It's a bit slow (compared to C) and hard to optimize.
+I did find a way to make it kind of portable, but the compilation still require stack and undreds of MB, so I wasn't happy with it.

+- *tagger.c*

+    C version, simple, fast...

+    Just set the _BASEDIR_ variable and run:
+    ```
+    make build
+    make run
+    ```

+    The default regex use this file format:
+    ```
+    +tag1,tag2+@filename
+    ```

+## tagger.sh Readme (old)

-## Dependencies
+### Dependencies

 - GNU grep
 - GNU find
 - fzf

-## Installation
+### Installation

 (Assuming ~/.local/bin is in your path):